stuartshay/terraform-azure-modules/README.md

 1. Go to **Actions** → **Deploy to Terraform Cloud**
 2. Click **Run workflow**
-3. Select module (app-service-web or monitoring)
+3. Select module (app-service-web, app-service-function, or monitoring)
 4. Optionally adjust major/minor version (defaults to 1.0)
 5. Choose dry run for testing or uncheck to publish